-Helping people receive fair representation and have their voices heard has always been a passion for Yasmine.
-In fact, she earned an Access to Justice Award for her outstanding volunteering contributions to Pro Bono Law Alberta (PBLA) legal clinics.
-During this time, Yasmine assisted with duty counsel work in the areas of criminal, civil and family law.
-She worked closely with self-represented individuals and helped them navigate through what often felt like a foreign and intimidating court system.
-For Yasmine, the act of simplifying the complex legal process and facilitating the understanding of one’s legal rights continues to be a rewarding experience.
+I also practice immigration law for similar reasons noted above.
+Helping people receive fair representation and have their voices heard has always been a passion of mine.
+In fact, I am humbled to have earned an Access to Justice Award for my volunteering contributions to PBLA legal clinics.
+I helped litigants navigate through what often felt like a foreign and intimidating court system.
+The act of simplifying the complex legal process and facilitating the understanding of one’s legal rights continues to be a rewarding experience.

-Yasmine’s patience, compassion and understanding allow her to work collaboratively and effectively with her clients.
-She appreciates the level of fear and confusion most people feel when confronted with the legal system.
-With that in mind, Yasmine puts her best foot forward to offer quality legal services.
-After all, she relies on the ‘word of mouth’ of her clients to reach others who are searching for reliable legal representation.
+My patience, compassion and understanding allow me to work collaboratively and effectively with my clients.
+I appreciate the level of fear and confusion most people feel when confronted with the legal system.
+Such concerns are even more alarming when a foreign national or permanent resident is facing the potential of deportation or a loss of their immigration status in Canada.
+As such, I put my best foot forward to offer quality legal services.
+After all, I rely on the ‘word of mouth’ of my clients to reach others who are searching for reliable legal representation.

-In her free time, Yasmine likes to travel internationally, learn new languages and practice playing the tabla, a membranophone percussion instrument.
-Given her competitive nature, Yasmine also likes to challenge her family and friends to a game of Squash.
+In my free time, I like to travel internationally, learn new languages and practice playing the tabla, a membranophone percussion instrument.
+Given my competitive nature, I also like to challenge my family and friends to a game of Squash.

-Yasmine works primarily out of the Oshawa Office.
-She is fluent in both Arabic and Farsi.
+I work primarily out of the Newmarket, Toronto and Oshawa Office.
+I am fluent in both Arabic and Farsi.